jonathan-odonnell/milestone-project-3/testing.md

 4. In the email address field, enter an email address that does not contain one character followed by an at sign, followed by two more characters and then a dot.
 Click on the send message button and verify that the form does not submit and shows the invalid input error message.
     - Outcome: Pass

 5. Enter a valid value in each field and click the send message button.
-Verify that the form submits, the data inputted is added to the database and the HTML is dynamically updated to show a message thanking the user for their message.
+Verify that the form submits, the data inputted is added to the contact database and the HTML is dynamically updated to show a message thanking the user for their message.
     - Outcome: Pass